hlee18lee46/group10android/README.md

 - Courses
   - User wants to see a full list of his/her classes from canvas.
-  - After selecting
+  - After selecting a course, user wants to see upcoming assignments for that course
 - Progress
-  - User wants to see a full list of his/her classes from canvas.
+  - User wants to see a visualization of his/her progress from each class from canvas.
-  - ...
 - Points
-  - [list associated required story here]
-  - ...
+  - The app rewards the user with points when they do good on assignments.
+The user wants to see his in-app currency earned.
 - Calendar
-  - [list associated required story here]
-  - ...
+  - User wants to see a user friendly calendar that displays all the upcoming assignments in it.
 - Login
-  - [list associated required story here]
-  - ...
+  - User wants to log in with his/her credentials
+  - User want to see his/her profile after logging in.

 ### 3. Navigation